jesstelford/react-workshop/lesson_4.md

 ## Challenge 2

-Move the component `MenuItem` into a new file called `lib/menu-item.js` (be sure to also include the code that renders the component itself).
+Move the component `MenuItem` into a new file called `lib/menu-item.js` (be sure to leave the code that renders the component itself).
 Then, modify `index.html` so that it loads this new file as a script.

 ---